Published On: December 22, 2021

 Any changes to the app features and requirements during the development phase, even after the user stories have been submitted, is termed as scope creep.

 App owners tend to ask for changes in the app features once development has begun.
 This adds to the workload and the time-frame for the delivery of the product thus, consequently, driving up the cost of the app.

 Some savvy developers create a small margin i.e. buffer for scope creep, beforehand, when quoting the app.
-However, if the scope keeps creeping throughout the development process, the developers will bill for every subsequent modification or revision, and rightly so.
+However, if the scope keeps creeping throughout the development process, the developers will bill for every subsequent modification or revision.

 More often than not, app owners want to develop their apps for iOS and Android at the same time.
 They tend to think it’s easier and less time consuming to do both, together.